This post contains affiliate links. Please see our disclosure policy.

 • Gently press ball flat and shape into a 10-12 inch circle with hands.

-• Using a bench scraper or sharp knife and cut into eight pieces. (cutting in half, then fourths, then eighths)
+• Using a bench scraper or sharp knife and cut into 6-8 even triangle pieces.

 • Transfer scones to lined baking sheet leaving 1-2 inches space between.